funtoo/boot-update/doc/boot.conf.5.rst

 store all boot-related information.
 It also provides a single, consistent file format and feature set for configuring all boot loaders.

+For MBR booting, GRUB, GRUB (legacy) and LILO boot loaders are supported.
+For UEFI booting, GRUB is supported.
+When using GRUB, boot-update will auto-enable UEFI boot configuration if it sees that your system has been booted in UEFI mode.
+Otherwise, MBR (legacy) boot mode will be used.

 *boot-update(8)* utilizes */etc/boot.conf* to provide a consistent process for updating boot loader configuration, regardless of the actual boot loader used.